zeynepduygutekler/zeynepduygutekler.github.io/_pages/projects.md

 ---

 ## Geolocation-based AR Game for Climate Change Awareness and Action
-*Aug 20-Aug 21*
+Member, Singapore University of Technology and Design, SUTD-MIT International Design Centre | Aug 20 – Aug 21*

 A mobile game targeting children 8 to 11 years old has been developed by Singapore University of Technology and Design (SUTD) with the aim of promoting climate action and encouraging green behaviour